 If you rather eat with the locals you can walk a little bit outside of the touristy areas and find random street food vendors with tacos, empanadas, tamales, and more.

-Isla Mujeres is an interesting day trip, and if you are ever in Cancun with some free time you should definitely go and explore the island for yourself.
+Isla Mujeres makes for an interesting day trip from Cancun, so if you have some free time you should definitely go and explore the island for yourself.